Eloy Jiménez Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks eighth in the league with a collective 9.3 strikeouts per nine innings.
+- The Rays pitching staff is sixth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Rays have a 2.80 team ERA that ranks first across all MLB pitching staffs.
+- The Rays have the top team ERA among all MLB pitching staffs (2.79).

-- Rays pitchers combine to give up nine home runs (0.5 per game), the first-fewest in the league.
+- The Rays surrender the fewest home runs in baseball (12 total, 0.6 per game).

-- McClanahan makes the start for the Rays, his fifth of the season.
-He is 4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched.
+- The Rays will look to Eflin (2-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.